forem/forem/docs/installation/mac.md

 ```

 This happens for a similar reason as the previous error, the installation might
-create a recursive link in the plugins director:
+create a recursive link in the plugins directory.

 ```shell
 > ll /usr/local/var/elasticsearch/plugins